est-perso-live/perso-livechat-ondevice-sdk-swift/README.md

 <br>

-The [PERSO.ai](https://perso.ai/) LiveChat SDK is the next-generation universal interface for conversational AI.
+The **Perso AI LiveChat SDK** is the next-generation universal interface for conversational AI.
 It supports real-time communication and personalized interactions with over 100 languages, featuring natural speech-to-text conversion and lifelike AI Human expressions.

 <br/>

 ## Prerequisites

-The PERSO.ai LiveChat SDK supports :
+The Perso AI LiveChat SDK supports :
 * macOS 15.0 or later
 * Xcode 16.0 or later
 * Swift 6.0 or later